startxfr/docker-images/README.md

 # STARTX Docker-Images Repository

 This repository host various Open Source application or services as a container.

 You can use it to instanciate new container from the dockerhub public registry or as a parent container in your own container's.
 Each container is provided with various underlying OS version based on CentOS or Fedora Linux distribution.

-You can read each container readme for more information on how you can use it in your project and start using stable or experimental services in your applications
+You can read each container manual for more information on how you can use it in your project and start using stable or experimental services in your applications

 | [![Build Status](https://travis-ci.org/startxfr/docker-images.svg)](https://travis-ci.org/startxfr/docker-images) | [Registry](https://github.com/startxfr/docker-images) | [Sources](https://github.com/startxfr/docker-images/tree/master/) | [STARTX Profile](https://github.com/startxfr) |